-Objectives, content and organizationThe purpose is to educate candidates in modern biotechnological expertise, with particular empasis on marine resources.
+Objectives, content and organizationThe purpose is to educate candidates in modern biotechnological expertise, with particular empasis on use of marine resources, bioactive compounds, gene products and marine rest raw materials.
 You will qualify for careers in fields such as marine value creation, innovation and research.

 A good marine biotechnologist must have a broad base of knowledge and skills in basic molecular biology, chemistry and techniques and processes that use marine micro-organisms, plant and animal cells, or parts of these, to manufacture, develop or modify commercially useful products.
 On successful completion of the programme, the degree of MSc in Marine Biotechnology is awarded.

 In preparation for your study we encourage you to do the following:

 iKomp - information literacy: The course is an online course that aims to make you better equipped to deal with the demands and expectations you are met with at universities and colleges when it comes to learning and academic integrity.
 Check the website: iKomp.

 There will be a mandatory introductory part with themes like:

 - How to be a master student in biotechnology

 - Writing a master theses/what we excpect from a master's thesis